thomasduft/microbus/README.md

 # microbus

-A simple implementation of the [Pub/Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern that acts as a common interface and abstracts the internals.
+A simple implementation of the [Pub/Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern that exposes a common interface.